vegardloewe/cosmos/README.md

 # Cosmos

-A local-first moodboard app for macOS.
+A local-first bookmark app for macOS.
 Collect images, links, and text notes in a visual masonry grid — all stored as plain files in a folder you choose.

 Built with Tauri 2 + React + TypeScript.